 28.4B Seek grant funding to implement housing programs.
 Annually The City aggressively monitors the availability of new housing resources and program funds.
 28.4C Ensure existing affordable housing developments are meeting their rent and income restrictions Annually The City has an exclusive agreement with SHRA to monitor and ensure that all existing affordable housing developments are meeting their rent and income restrictions.
 The City monitors its rehab and first time home buyer loans to verify occupancy and income requirements.
 28.4D Monitor market conditions to determine the effect of density and land costs on development of affordable housing.
 Bi-Annually In 2018, the City commissioned a study by UCLA on the feasibility of increasing affordability in Citrus Heights via increased density, based on current market conditions.
 The study showed that the market conditions in Citrus Heights do not necessitate an increase in density to provide more affordability.
 The City will continue to monitor market conditions as they relate to density and affordability.
 28.5A Review the City's available land inventory annually to ensure that sufficient land is designated for an appropriate range of housing types Annually In 2012, the City prepared a Vacant, Pending, and Underutilized Land Inventory (VLI).
 This inventory was subsequently updated in 2020 for the 2021-2029 Housing Element cycle.
 The VLI has identified sites that provide the potential for up to 831 housing units.
 Additionally, the City has identified other sites that may have the potential for housing should one of the other sites not be developed.
 28.6A Continue to educate residents on the fair housing resources available to them in the community, and provide public funding to these organizations where appropriate.
 Annually The City currently contracts with Sacramento Self-Help Housing.
 Their Renter's Help Line serves as a resource for tenants and landlords, and helps mitigate any potential discriminatory housing practices.
 28.7A Continue to staff the Interdepartmental Development Review Committee to ensure timely processing of development applications Ongoing The City Interdepartmental Development Review Committee (IDRC) continues to meet twice a month to ensure projects are reviewed accurately and in a timely manner.
 28.7B Continue to make development decisions at the lowest level possible (e.g. staff approvals) in order to expedite development decision making.
 Ongoing The Zoning Ordinance, as amended in 2006 allows staff level approvals for Minor Use Permits, Minor Variances, Zoning Clearances, Multi-family units (less than 10), and other minor applications.
-28.7C funds and other available resources to promote housing opportunities, especially Ongoing The Zoning Ordinance allows density bonuses for a variety of project types including targeting low-income and senior populations. for low-income persons and those with special needs, including developmental disabilities.
-The City provides material to distribute to non-profits and developers informing them about the opportunities the City has available on its website. aloubilitios.
-Two projects, Sunrise Senior Apartments and Sunrise Pointe, both utilized the density bonus to provide additional housing in their respective developments.
+28.7C · · · Ongoing The Zoning Ordinance allows density bonuses for a variety of project types including targeting low-income and senior populations.
+The City provides material to distribute to non-profits and developers informing them about the opportunities the City has available on its website.
+The Fair Oaks Senior Apartments project utilized the density bonus to provide additional housing in their development.